Wildhoney/EmberDroplet/README.md

 Ember Droplet allows HTML5 drag and drop functionality in Ember straight out-of-the-box.
 Its philosophy is that it doesn't impose anything, and instead allows each individual developer to decide how it should work.
 I've provided a view &ndash; `DropletView` that you're free to use in your views.
-However, most of the functionality exists in the controller mixin &dash; `DropletController`).
+However, most of the functionality exists in the controller mixin &ndash; `DropletController`).

 For the time being, please refer to the example.